Axobot-org/Axobot/docs/server.rst

 A detailed list of all options is available `below <#list-of-every-option>`__ .

-.. warning:: To display this command correctly, ZBot only needs Embed links permission.
+.. warning:: To display this command correctly, Axobot only needs Embed links permission.

 **Syntax:** :code:`config list`